China's Big Five banks boost profits, but margins shrink

 But margins - a key indicator of profitability for banks - shrank almost across the board as these remain under pressure from low interest rates.

-Industrial and Commercial Bank of China Ltd (ICBC) (601398.SS), , the world's largest bank by assets, reported a net profit rise of 1.5% in the quarter year-on-year.
+Industrial and Commercial Bank of China Ltd (ICBC), the world’s largest bank by assets, reported a net profit rise of 1.5% in the quarter year-on-year.

-China Construction Bank Ltd (CCB) (601939.SS), , on Wednesday, also produced higher earnings for the quarter.
+China Construction Bank Ltd (CCB), on Wednesday, also produced higher earnings for the quarter.

 However, net interest margins shrank at four of the five banks partly resulting from reforms by the central bank to lower the benchmark loan interest rate.